- The programme is open to applications at any time.

 - Further develop your plans for promoting and maintaining your portal

-- The Secretariat will you set up with a staging portal scoped to display the GBIF-mediated data you have specified
+- The Secretariat will set you up with a staging portal scoped to display the GBIF-mediated data you have specified

 - Edit the menu structures, images, styling and text for your portal